Heilig Landstichting

-Heilig Landstichting (Dutch for Holy Land Foundation) is a village in the eastern Netherlands.
+Heilig Landstichting (/nl/) is a village in the eastern Netherlands.
 It is located in the municipality of Berg en Dal, Gelderland, near Nijmegen.
 Its best known attraction is the Museumpark Orientalis, the former Holy Land Museum.
+The village's name means 'Holy Land Foundation' in Dutch.

 History

 The Heilig-Landstichting was founded in 1911 to give an overview of the time of the Bible and Palestina.
 In 1913, construction started, and since 2007 it is called Museumpark Orientalis.
 It used to be a little agricultural hamlet called De Ploeg.
 A village developed around the museum in along the roads.
 A convent was constructed in 1915.
 A basilicum was originally planned, but cancelled.
 After World War II, the village developed a more dense core.